 - We have a strong connection with all of our employees and know them personally.
 Companies which have hundreds or thousands of caregivers on their books have a fundamental disconnect with the people who are working for them.
 They’re just names on a screen, items in a database.
 When you’re providing a service which involves sending people into private homes in order to care for their animals, having a close connect with those employees is essential.
 Inviting strangers into your home to provide a service is always going to carry with it some small risk and will always be a little stressful.
 This is why it is so essential for companies which provide such services to keep a close relationship with and get to know their employees on a personal level.
 The NYC home cleaning app “Handy” was, for example, linked to over 50 home thefts in 2016.
 This is the risk you take when your “employees” are just names in a database.

 - We’ve spoken to walkers who were registered to a large app-driven dog walking agency and they all say the same thing – the work is oftentimes unreliable and spotty.
 One week you might have a full schedule, the next you’re only half full.
-On top of that, the agency takes around 20% of the sitter’s profits when they’re already having to keep their prices at rock bottom to compete with the thousands of other sitters on the app.
+On top of that, the agency takes a large percentage of the sitter’s profits when they’re already having to keep their prices at rock bottom to compete with the thousands of other sitters on the app.
+This also puts pressure on walkers to cram as many dogs as they can into their schedules, with the inevitable cutting of corners.

 In conclusion, it’s worth saying that while the Uber model is indeed very attractive and convenient for a range of goods and services, we feel that for certain kinds of services – child care, animal care, things which involve people coming into your home when you’re not there – you are much better off looking into smaller companies which have a closer relationship and connect with their employees, and which have a comprehensive set of safety regulations and policies you can be sure of.